sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - it is only a log aggregating mechanism
 - the filtering has very little fields and only Que

+# DataDog

+I've heard earlier about DataDog, but never checked it before.
+It looked good, but soon everything started going down hill (see the **The bad** section).

+It became clear quite fast that Datadog is targeted to administrators and guys having the big picture on servers that they have, not the application view I am looking for.

+**The good**
+- it can integrate ad monitor huge number of systems (the only tool that could monitor Solr)
+- when I finally managed to find a dashboard it looked really good.
+- very customizable dashboard.
+Reminds me strongly of Graphene
+- it has infrastructure map
+- has a free (with limited features) version up to 5 hosts.

+**The bad**

+- agent installation is strange.You run the command in the cmd and nothing happenes.
+Add to it that the agent takes a few minutes to install and You end up googling why it is not working....
+- agent after installation does the bare minimum.
+It's functionallity can be extended by adding integrations on the website.
+This is the good part.
+What is not so nice is that You have to change the agent config manually on the server and change the server settings.
+This means a more configuration and no clean uninstall :(
+- the configuration file (which You have to edit manually) is tab sensitive (??!!)
+- no log aggregation
+- to add an integration You have to: save the config file (edited in the agent), enable the monitoring and restart the agent.
+- it took me way longer than I would wish for to get the sql and IIS monitoring to work

 <style>
 div.entry-content .logo{
 	height:150px;